spiro-c/LedFxDocker-Virtual/README.md

 Compiling LedFx to run on different systems is difficult because of all the dependencies.
 It's especially difficult on a Raspberry Pi (building LedFx on ARM takes over 2 hours).
 This image has everything built for you, and it can get audio from a [Snapcast server](https://github.com/badaix/snapcast) or a [named pipe](https://www.linuxjournal.com/article/2156).

 ## Supported Architectures
-This image supports `x86-64` .
+This image supports `x86-64`and `arm` .
 Docker will automatically pull the appropriate version.

 ## Setup
 ### docker-compose.yml